-She and her husband, who is a full-time employee in San Jose City, work together in their farm.
-The highest daily income they were able to earn is Php1,000 for 10 liters of carabao's milk, which they sold for Php60 per liter.
+She and her husband, who is a fulltime employee in San Jose City, work together in their farm.
+The highest daily income they were able to earn is Php1,000 for 10 liters of carabao's milk, which they sold for Php60 per a multi-purpose cooperative, she

 According to Velasco, the amount is sufficient for their family's daily needs and is actually even greater than her husband's take-home pay.
-This becomes her constant drive to make it good and continuously improve her dairy buffalo enterprise while taking care of her family.
+This becomes her constant drive